ebelinski/swiftly/_guides/for-in.md

 }

 // Output:
-// Rashida is a novice.
+// Rashida is a beginner.
-// Tomoko is a novice.
+// Tomoko is a beginner.
 ```

 ### See also